MLeidel/myc/README.md

 <a name="list_remove"></a>
 ### void list_remove(list lst, int inx)
->Removes a list item at an existing index.
+>Removes a list item at an index.
-Values are shifted up to fill the space. thus changing the indexs of the shifted items.
+Values are shifted up to fill the space. thus changing the indexes of the shifted items.
-The last item in the list becomes empty (blank).
+The last item in the list becomes empty "\0".
-The dimensions of the list are not changed. see [list_inject](#list_inject)
+__The dimensions of the list are not changed.__
+see [list_inject](#list_inject)